 - model: The model you wish to use for storing information about this plugin.
 If you do not require any special information, for example configuration, to be stored for your plugins, you can simply use cms.models.pluginmodel.CMSPlugin (we'll look at that model more closely in a bit).
 In a normal admin class, you don't need to supply this information because admin.site.register(Model, Admin) takes care of it, but a plugin is not registered in that way. - name: The name of your plugin as displayed in the admin.
-It is generally good practice to mark this string as translatable using django.utils.translation.ugettext_lazy(), however this is optional.
-By default the name is a nicer version of the class name. - cache: This is a property that tells the plugin rendering system in django CMS whether to cache the plugin's output to speed-up subsequent views of the same plugin.
-By default, the cms caches.
-Since we want each visitor to see output that is specific to him or her, we need to tell the cms to not cache this plugin.
+It is generally good practice to mark this string as translatable using django.utils.translation.gettext_lazy(), however this is optional.
+By default the name is a nicer version of the class name.